SNIP measures contextual citation impact by weighting citations based on the total number of citations in a subject field.

 © 2017 Journal Citation Reports ® (Clarivate Analytics, 2017)

 Secure CheckoutPersonal information is secured with SSL technology.

 Free ShippingFree global shipping

 No minimum order.

-Environmental Modelling & Software publishes contributions, in the form of research articles, reviews and short communications, on recent advances in environmental modelling and/or software.
-The aim is to improve our capacity to represent, understand, predict or manage the behaviour of environmental systems at all practical scales, and to communicate those improvements to a wide scientific and professional audience.
+Environmental Modelling & Software publishes contributions, in the form of research articles, reviews, introductory overviews, and position papers on advances in the area of environmental modelling and software.
+Our aim is to improve our capacity to represent, understand, predict or manage the behaviour of natural environmental systems, including air, water, and land components, at all practical scales, and to communicate those improvements to a wide scientific and professional audience.

 It seeks presentation of:

 • Generic frameworks, techniques and issues which either integrate a range of disciplines and sectors or apply across a range

 • Model development, model evaluation, process identification and applications in diverse sectors of the environment (as outlined below) provided they reveal insights and contribute to the store of knowledge.
 Insights can relate to the generality and limitations of the modelling, methods, the model application and/or the systems modelled.
 Insights should be ones that are generalizable in some way and are likely to be of interest to those studying other systems and, preferably, other system types.

 • Development and application of environmental software, information and decision support systems